Common Law Cabin

 Common Law Cabin (original title How Much Loving Does a Normal Couple Need?) is a 1967 exploitation film directed by Russ Meyer.
 The movie features Alaina Capri and Meyer regulars Babette Bardot and Jack Moran.

 Plot

-Dewey Hoople (Jack Moran) runs a broken down tourist trap along the Colorado River along with his French wife Babette (Babette Bardot) and his daughter Coral (Adele Rein).
+Dewey Hoople (Jack Moran) runs a broken down tourist trap along the Colorado River with his French wife Babette (Babette Bardot) and his daughter Coral (Adele Rein).
 Business is so bad that Hoople must pay a local alcoholic (Frank Bolger as "Cracker") to entice tourists, called "suckers", to spend some time and money there.